ArtCenter1/omnitrade-terminal/project_management/current_phase.md

 ## Next Step

-**Implement role-based access control**
+**Enhance password reset functionality**

-This will enable differentiated permissions and secure access management across the platform, forming a critical component for user management and system security.
+The role-based access control system has been successfully implemented, enabling differentiated permissions and secure access management across the platform.

+The immediate next focus is to improve the password reset feature, enhancing user experience and security.